 The HR Director must be an active collaborator with the CFO.
 This way, they will underpin an HR budget that is lean, efficient, and in line with the needs to make the organization grow.

 Key information for HR budgeting

 Thanks to the use of HR management software, we can transfer data to the finance department that might otherwise not be taken into account.
 Or could be under-analyzed as a potential key.
-Much of this information is taken into account when developing an HR budget.
-According to The HR Digest, in the traditional way and among other aspects, the following are usually considered:
+And, when developing an HR budget, we can take into account this data.

 However, additional information can be extracted from HR management to make a real contribution to strategic planning.
-Especially in those aspects that have to do with monitoring employee performance, designing long-term strategies, training, talent acquisition and management, or making decisions based on real-time data.
+Especially in those aspects that have to do with:

 - Monitoring employee performance.

 - Decision-making (based on real-time data).